 A small hallway asks for narrow (not necessarily small) furniture.
-Instead of a traditional dresser use narrow shoe cabinets, and instead of a hallway table go for a bench.
+Instead of a traditional dresser, use narrow shoe cabinets, and instead of a hallway table, go for a bench.

 There is no room in my hallway for a console table or a dresser.
-I can only fit in a very narrow hallway bench.
+I can only fit a very narrow hallway bench.
 I use that hallway bench as a little side table and add my fall decorations to that.

-In a small hallway use all the vertical space you have.
+In a small hallway, use all the vertical space you have.
 Don’t forget to decorate the walls because that will not take up much room.

-I went big and bold with my wall decoration in my fall entryway.
+I went big and bold with the wall decoration in my fall entryway.
 I used a large twig wreath to decorate the wall in my entryway.
 It provides a big focal point and eliminates the need for a whole lot of other decorations to create the right fall feel.

 Limit Your Color Choices

 A small hallway can get busy really easily.
-To make sure that the room doesn’t feel crowded and overstuffed it is best to limit the color choices.
-Don’t use too many different colors, go for a fairly neutral color scheme and use pops of color sparingly.
+To make sure that the room doesn’t feel crowded and overstuffed, it is best to limit the color choices.
+Don’t use too many different colors.
+Go for a fairly neutral color scheme and use pops of color sparingly.
 You can add interest by making sure you use colors in different hues.
-My hallway uses many variations of brown and beige, it adds interest while staying fairly calm too.
+My hallway uses many variations of brown and beige.
+It adds interest while staying fairly calm too.